 Don't get too worried about having a set hourly or day rate.
 It will inevitably vary from one project or client to another.
 Just stay aware of your competition and the economic climate as well as everything we've laid out in this article, and you can't go wrong.

 12. Create a rates chart

-With your rates likely to differ from one client to the next, create a spreadsheet to keep track of what you're charging.
+With your rates likely to differ from one client to the next, create a spreadsheet to keep track.
 Refer to this at the end of each financial year, so you can assess whether it's time to consider price increases.
 If you need help with raising your rates, here are some helpful tips to increase prices without losing clients.

 Suggested Industry & Job Specific Freelance Rates